craigmckeachie/react-course/concepts/12-ComponentArchitecture.md

 ### Requirements

 1. In the container component
-   1. The Container should hold the items in it's local component state
+   1. The `Container` should hold the items in it's local component state
-   1. Set the initialItems into state in componentDidMount
+   1. Set the `initialItems` into state in `componentDidMount`
-   1. Display the items in JSX using {JSON.stringify(this.state.items)}
+   1. Display the items in JSX using `{JSON.stringify(this.state.items)}`
    1. Before continuing to the next step, remove the JSX from the last step to display the items in the `Container`
 1. Display a list of items
-   1. Create a List Component that takes an Items prop
-   2. Pass the items from the Container's state into the list component to be rendered
+   1. Pass the items from the Container's state into the list component as an `items` prop
-   3. Render a ListItem component for each item in the items prop
+   1. Render a `ListItem` component for each item in the items prop
-1. Display the item in the ListItem component
+1. Display the `item` in the `ListItem` component
-   1. Pass the item as a prop to ListItem
+   1. Pass the item as a prop to `ListItem`
-   1. Render the item name
+   1. Render the `item.name`
 1. Implement the feature to remove an item from the list
    1. Add a remove button next to each item on the list
    1. Handle the remove button click by calling a function on the container to remove the item from state